-- 2.1 Senate: to approve the standard assessment regulations and any amendments to these. - 2.2 Academic Standards and Education Committee (ASEC): to review the assessment regulations periodically and recommend amendments to Senate. - 2.3 Assessment Boards: to implement the assessment regulations.
+- 2.2 Education Committee : to review the assessment regulations periodically and recommend amendments to Senate. - 2.3 Assessment Boards: to implement the assessment regulations.
 The Assessment Boards derive authority from the University Senate.

 3. ACCESSING TO OTHER RELEVANT BU DOCUMENTS